healthysustainablecities/global-indicators/documentation/readme.md

 This script must be run for each sample city in order run the aggregation script.

 ### Aggr.py
 Run this script third.
 This is the last script needed to be run.
 This script converts the data from sample points into hex data.
 This allows for within city analysis.
 It also concatenates each city so that the indicators are calculated for between city comparisons.
 The concatenation is why the sample points script must be run for every city before running this script.
-After running the script, a geopackage is created in the output folder.
+After running the script, a geopackage is created in the data/output folder.

 ### 0_setup_config.ipynb
 Generates the configuration files for each specific city.
 It then creates the configuration file for all the cities together.